AI Assistants (MCP Server)

 What You Can Do

-The MCP server provides six tools that your AI assistant can use:
+The MCP server provides the following tools that your AI assistant can use:

 Tool What It Does